rodages/Project-2-Whats-My-Footprint/README.md

             "AGO": 53,
             "ALB": 85...}}`

- To use it for dropdown we have used `iso-3166-1` library to get full names of the countries.
+ To use it for dropdown we have used `iso-3166-1` library to get the full names of the countries.
 We have also made a sorting function `iso3SortedList(arr)` to clean up the code, sort it alphabetically and make it more reusable throughout the project.

 ```
 function iso3SortedList(arr){